helenaxu924/Task-Manager/README.md

 ## Demo

-Adding tasks and their details: ![] (https://github.com/helenaxu924/Task-Manager/blob/main/task-manager-add-tasks.gif)
+Adding tasks and their details: ![] (task-manager-add-tasks.gif)

-Deleting tasks, toggling importance by double click, and navigating to instruction and about pages: ![] (https://github.com/helenaxu924/Task-Manager/blob/main/task-manager.gif)
+Deleting tasks, toggling importance by double click, and navigating to instruction and about pages: ![] (task-manager.gif)

 # Getting Started with Create React App